Sensitivity Approximation by the Peano-Baker Series: Problem Formulation

 The general problem of interest is to compute sensitivities for the solution of the parametrised initial value problem (IVP)

-Here, for each $t \geq t_0$, the solution $\bfx (t)$ and control $\bfu (t)$ are in $\bR ^{n_x}$ and $\bR ^{n_u}$, respectively, and the parameter vector $\bfp$ is in $\bR ^{n_p}$.
-As noted in Section \ref{sec:intro}, although our interest in this problem comes from a desire to conduct uncertainty quantification for models in systems biology, the problem is much more general and arises in a wide variety of areas within applied mathematics.
+with $\bfx (t)\in\bR ^{n_x}$, and $\bfp \in \bR ^{n_p}$.
+As noted in Section~\ref{sec:intro}, although our interest in this problem comes from a desire to conduct uncertainty quantification for models in systems biology, the problem is much more general and arises in a wide variety of areas within applied mathematics.
 We therefore work in a general framework for the remainder of this paper.

-To avoid issues with the existence or uniqueness of solutions, we make the following assumption; we have not aimed for generality and the assumptions put forth in the paper can most likely be weakened considerably in specific settings. \begin{assumption*} The function $f: \bR ^{n_x} \times \bR ^{n_u} \times \bR ^{n_p} \to \bR ^{n_x}$ is uniformly globally Lipschitz in the first coordinate given any choices of $\bfu$ and $\bfp$. \end{assumption*} This assumption is made throughout the paper, without being referred to explicitly in the upcoming sections.
+We assume the existence and uniqueness of solutions: \begin{assumption} The function $f: \bR \times \bR ^{n_x} \times \bR ^{n_p} \to \bR ^{n_x}$ is globally Lipschitz continuous in the state variable coordinate, for all values of $t$ and $\bfp$, and uniformly $C^1( \bR ^{n_p}; \bR ^{n_x})$ in the parameter coordinate for all values of $t$ and $\bfx$. \end{assumption} This is in accordance with the Picard-Lindelöf theorem for existence and uniqueness of the solution to the initial value problem with $f$ and $x_0$.

 \begin{definition} Given a solution $\bfx$ of the ODE system \eqref{eq:ODE}, the \textit{sensitivity} at time $t$ of the $l$-th component of $\bfx$ with respect to parameter $p_i$ is defined as

 \end{definition} By differentiating \eqref{eq:ODE} with respect to $\bfp$, we obtain that the time derivative of the sensitivities can be expressed in matrix form as